On Tree of Life anniversary, US Jews say they feel more isolated

 Last week, however, groups of Jewish and Muslim high school students in New York decided to try a different way.

-Members of the student-led Muslim Student Association and Jewish Student Union at Millennium Brooklyn High School had both been deeply affected by the unfolding tragedies in Gaza and Israel, some having family members in both areas.
+Members of the student-led Muslim Student Association and Jewish Student Union at Millennium Brooklyn High School (MBHS) had both been deeply affected by the unfolding tragedies in Gaza and Israel, some having family members in both areas.

 So they got together with a few faculty members and a counselor and hashed out a statement focusing on their common lives.